A STARCLUB is a well-run club where quality coaches and officials work alongside valued volunteers in a safe and welcoming environment.

 Although most clubs operate on a not-for-profit basis, good financial management practices help ensure these clubs are adequately resourced to meet their objectives, remain solvent and continue to support the community.

 Responsible management of financial resources is perhaps the most common factor that separates sport and recreation clubs that are successful from those that are either less successful or those that no longer exist.

-The Office for Recreation and Sport Financial Management Guide introduces the key principles of sound financial management, especially for clubs with incomes below $150,000.
+The Office for Recreation, Sport and Racing Financial Management Guide introduces the key principles of sound financial management, especially for clubs with incomes below $150,000.